awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_scps_examples.md

 ### Example: Require a tag on specified created resources<a name="example-require-tag-on-create"></a>

 The following SCP prevents IAM users and roles in the affected accounts from creating certain resource types if the request doesn't include the specified tags\.

+**Important**
+Remember to test Deny\-based policies with the services you use in your environment\.
+The following example is a simple block of creating untagged secrets or running untagged Amazon EC2 instances, and doesn't include any exceptions\.
+The following example policy is not compatible with AWS CloudFormation as written, because that service creates a secret and then tags it as two separate steps\.
+This example policy effectively blocks AWS CloudFormation from creating a secret as part of a stack, because such an action would result, however briefly, in a secret that is not tagged as required\.

 ```
 {